By-Laws of WITF Inc.

 To create, operate, maintain and improve public media facilities for the purposes of the formal, informal and lifelong education of children and adults, and to engage in such other related activities as may be consistent therewith.

-3.2 The Corporation shall have and continuously maintain in the Commonwealth of Pennsylvania a registered office, and may have other offices within or without Pennsylvania as the Board may from time to time determine.
+3.2 Other Offices.
+The Corporation shall have and continuously maintain in the Commonwealth of Pennsylvania a registered office and may have other offices within or without Pennsylvania as the Board may from time to time determine.

-4.1 The Members of this Corporation shall be the Board of this Corporation.
+4.1 Members.
+The Members of this Corporation shall be the Board of Directors of the Corporation.

 Board of Directors

 5.1 The affairs of the Corporation shall be governed by its board of directors (the “Board”).